Microplastics: Nanoplastics

 Depending on the definition used, nanoplastics are less than 1 μm (i.e. 1000 nm) or less than 100 nm in size.
 Speculations over nanoplastics in the environment range from it being a temporary byproduct during the fragmentation of microplastics to it being an invisible environmental threat at potentially high and continuously rising concentrations.
-The presence of nanoplastics in the North Atlantic Subtropical Gyre has been confirmed and recent developments in Raman spectroscopy coupled with optical tweezers (Raman Tweezers) as well as nano-fourier-transform infrared spectroscopy (nano-FTIR) or atomic force infrared (AFM-IR) are promising answers in the near future regarding the nanoplastic quantity in the environment.
+The presence of nanoplastics in the North Atlantic Subtropical Gyre has been confirmed.
+Recent developments in Raman spectroscopy coupled with optical tweezers (Raman Tweezers) as well as nano-fourier-transform infrared spectroscopy (nano-FTIR), atomic force infrared (AFM-IR), and dynamic light scattering (DLS) are promising answers in the near future regarding the nanoplastic quantity in the environment.
 Fluorescence could represent a unique tool for the identification and quantification of nanoplastics, since it allows the development of fast, easy, cheap, and sensitive methods.
+A microfluidics method is also developed to aggregate nanoplastics into larger aggregates for convenient isolation, enrichment and downstream quantification via fluorescence microscopy of Nile-Red stained nanoplastics aggregates.
 However, the nanoplastic problem is complex and nanoscale properties as well as interaction with biomolecules need to be explored at the fundamental level with high spatial and temporal resolution.

 Nanoplastics are thought to be a risk to environmental and human health.
 Due to their small size, nanoplastics can cross cellular membranes and affect the functioning of cells.
 Nanoplastics are lipophilic and models show that polyethylene nanoplastics can be incorporated into the hydrophobic core of lipid bilayers.
 Nanoplastics are also shown to cross the epithelial membrane of fish accumulating in various organs including the gallbladder, pancreas, and the brain.
 Nanoplastics are believed to cause interruptions in bone cell activities, causing improper bone formation.
 Little is known on adverse health effects of nanoplastics in organisms including humans.
 In zebrafish (Danio rerio), polystyrene nanoplastics can induce a stress response pathway altering glucose and cortisol levels, which is potentially tied to behavioral changes in stress phases.
 In Daphnia, polystyrene nanoplastic can be ingested by the freshwater cladoceran Daphnia pulex and affect its growth and reproduction as well as induce stress defense, including the ROS production and MAPK-HIF-1/NF-κB-mediated antioxidant system.
 Nanoplastics can also adsorb toxic chemical pollutants, such as antibiotics, which enables selective association with antibiotic-resistant bacteria, resulting in the dissemination of nanoplastics and antibiotic-resistant bacteria by the bacterivorous nematode Caenorhabditis elegans across the soil.